 You must know four things about your case for every argument:

 1The facts.
-Know the facts of your case backwards and forwards.
+Know the facts of your case backward and forward.
 Make sure you know which are actually in the record, too.

 2The law.
 Although you probably researched the law at various points in the litigation, including when you wrote the brief, you should review at least the key cases before your argument, and learn them well enough to talk about the nuances without the case in front of you.
 The same goes for any statutes or rules involved, which you should know inside out.

-You must also be able to state the rule you want the court to adopt and apply, whether it is a rule from existing law or a new one that you want the court to adopt.
-Enough judges have asked me about this that it has become one of my favorite questions to ask students when I judge moot court competitions — few are prepared with a rule.
+You must also be able to state the rule you want the court to adopt and apply, whether it is a rule of existing law or a new one that you want the court to adopt.
+Enough judges have asked me about this that it has become one of my favorite questions to ask students when I judge moot court competitions—few are prepared with a rule.
 But if you want to win, you had better know how you want the court to do it.

 3Your argument.
 Make sure you can explain why your client should win.
 This ought to go without saying, but I have seen an astonishing number of attorneys who cannot seem to articulate a coherent reason why their client ought to win.